- Consumer behavior: consumer well-being, financial decision making, retail atmospherics, luck, scarcity

 His research has been published in the Journal of Consumer Research, Marketing Letters and the Journal of Business Research.
 Prior to pursuing his PhD, he worked as an accountant for Deloitte in Munich (Germany) and as a strategy consultant for Aon Hewitt in Chicago.

-Published an article titled, “The Mere Deadline Effect: Why More Time Might Sabotage Goal Pursuit (coauthored with Meng Zhu and Rajesh Bagchi) in the Journal of Consumer Research (forthcoming).
+Published an article titled, “The Mere Deadline Effect: Why More Time Might Sabotage Goal Pursuit” (coauthored with Meng Zhu and Rajesh Bagchi) in the Journal of Consumer Research (forthcoming 2019).

-Published an article titled, “The Impact of Crowding on Calorie Consumption” (coauthored with Rajesh Bagchi) in the Journal of Consumer Research (forthcoming) in 2017.
+Published an article titled, “The Impact of Crowding on Calorie Consumption” (coauthored with Rajesh Bagchi) in the Journal of Consumer Research, 44 (5), 1123-40, in 2018.

 Published an article titled, “Are Super Bowl Ads a Super Waste of Money?
 Examining the Intermediary Roles of Customer-Based Brand Equity and Customer Equity Effects” (coauthored with Sascha Raithel and Charles Taylor) in the Journal of Business Research, 69 (9), 3788-94, in 2016.